th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 ### Reading-editing infra-schema by infra-mgr

-The infra-mgr monitors the state of the **th2-infra-schema** repository and stores the state it in its cache.
+The **infra-mgr** monitors the state of the **th2-infra-schema** repository and stores it in its cache.
-Users can roll out their customized infra-schemas easily by using infra-mgr.
+Users can deploy their customized **infra-schemas** easily by using **infra-mgr**.
-All a user has to do is pick one of four options provided in the infra-mgr-config-file.
+All a user has to do is pick one of four options provided in the infra-mgr config file.
-This file is present with each infra-schema.
+This file is present with each **infra-schema**.

 Also, **th2-infra-mgr** can change **th2-infra-schema** repository.

 ### infra-mgr and infra-operator interaction

-Users can conveniently make their desired changes to the cluster by changing the <term term="Custom resource">Custom resources</term> of the **infra-schema**.
+Users can conveniently introduce changes to the cluster by editing <term term="Custom resource">Custom resources</term> of the **infra-schema**.
-The **infra-mgr** will then translate the updated schema to kubernetes.
+The **infra-mgr** monitors the infra-schema repository for the changes and rolls out updated schemas to Kubernetes.
-The **infra-operator** which monitors the cluster for changes to custom resources will configure the message/event routing in RabbitMQ as required.
+The **infra-operator** which monitors the cluster for changes to custom resources  configures the message/event routing in RabbitMQ as required.
-It will also upload helm releases for further configuration and deployment of th2 boxes in the cluster as required.
+It will also upload Helm releases for further configuration and deployment of th2 boxes in the cluster if requested.

 ## Data transformation